 - Customer Service in the new Digital Age: The critical factor for business success, going forward

-Conclusion – the way forward
+Conclusion – the way forward for the chemical industry

 Since leading conservation scientists all over the world have concluded, and rightly so, that biodegradability is a crucial and far-reaching issue that will determine how sustainable the Earth will be, producing molecular chemicals and their by-products are becoming more unfriendly.